esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 🚨 I think the links in the menu have a bit too low contrast against a white background.
 Same but reversed on the blue card at the bottom of the page.
 🚨 I believe the light gray descriptions have contrast issues too.

-**I also tested it with the accessibility audit that Lighthouse has.**
+**I also tested it with the accessibility audit that Lighthouse has and got similar issues flagged.**

 ## Useful resources
 TODO: Add more  useful links.